biojava/biojava.github.io/wiki/AapropsSkype_20110505.md

 Installation Issues
 -------------------

-Installation issues, what maven projects to use ?
+Installation issues, what maven plugins to use ?

 ` m2eclipse, m2eclipse-extras, subclipse`